Rayluo-mila/understanding-metric-learning/README.md

 ## 🚀 To run the minimal experiments

-To run a minimal experiment (see **Hyperparameters** Section for details on configuring settings), you can use the following command:
+To run a minimal experiment (see Appendix F.1, **Hyperparameters** section for configuration details), use the following commands.
+They perform *ID and OOD generalization evaluations* concurrently.

 ### 🧪 State-based DMC (IID Gaussian Noise)

 ```
 python main.py \
         env=dmc_state \